awslabs/aws-sap-automation/tagging/README.md

 ## Considerations

 - Each resource can have up to 50 tags.
 For other limits, see Tag Naming and Usage Conventions in the AWS General Reference.
+- Resource Group Tagging API tag-resources, supports only 20 resources at a time
+- Tagging CloudFormation Stack managed resources runs into error (DynamoDB staging table no longer exists after deployment) and hence is ignored